JetBrains/Qodana/topics/pricing.md

 ### Linters available for each license
 {id="pricing-linters-licenses"}

-<link-summary>You can study the lists of linters available under specific licenses.</link-summary>
+<link-summary>You can review the lists of linters available under specific licenses.</link-summary>

 This is the list of linters that you can run using the Community license: